-Set up some rules -- like not interrupting until the other is through or banning phrases such as "You always ..." or "You never ...."
+Set up some rules.
+Try not to interrupt until your partner is through speaking, or ban phrases such as "You always ..." or "You never ...."

-Use body language to show you are listening.
+Use body language to show you're listening.
 Don’t doodle, look at your watch, or pick at your nails.
 Nod so the other person knows you're getting the message, and rephrase if you need to.
 For instance, say, "What I hear you saying is that you feel as though you have more chores at home, even though we're both working."
 If you're right, the other can confirm.
-If what the other person really meant was, hey, you're a slob and you create more work for me by having to pick up after you, he or she can say so, but in a nicer way.
+If what the other person really meant was, "Hey, you're a slob and you create more work for me by having to pick up after you," he or she can say so, but in a nicer way.

 Relationship Problem: Sex

-Even partners who love each other can be incompatible sexually.
-Mary Jo Fay, author of Please Dear, Not Tonight, says a lack of sexual self-awareness and education compounds these problems.
-Yet, having sex is one of the last things you should be giving up, Fay says.
+Even partners who love each other can be a mismatch, sexually.
+Mary Jo Fay, author of Please Dear, Not Tonight, says a lack of sexual self-awareness and education worsens these problems.
+But having sex is one of the last things you should give up, Fay says.
 "Sex," she says, "brings us closer together, releases hormones that help our bodies both physically and mentally, and keeps the chemistry of a healthy couple healthy."

 Plan, plan, plan.
 Fay suggests making an appointment, but not necessarily at night when everyone is tired.
 Maybe during the baby's Saturday afternoon nap or a "before-work quickie."
 Ask friends or family to take the kids every other Friday night for a sleepover.
-"When sex is on the calendar, it increases your anticipation," Fay says, adding that mixing things up a bit can increase your sexual enjoyment as well.
+"When sex is on the calendar, it increases your anticipation," Fay says.
+Changing things up a bit can make sex more fun, too, she says.
 Why not have sex in the kitchen?
-Sex by the fire?
-Sex standing up in the hallway?
+Or by the fire?
+Or standing up in the hallway?

-California psychotherapist Allison Cohen suggests learning what truly turns you and your partner on by each of you coming up with a personal "Sexy List."
+Learn what truly turns you and your partner on by each of you coming up with a personal "Sexy List," suggests California psychotherapist Allison Cohen.
 Swap the lists and use them to create more scenarios that turn you both on.